Complete a 3 Question Survey and Earn a re:Post Badge

 Verify that your Lambda function is configured to work within the maximum timeout settings of any integrated AWS services

-Even though a Lambda function's maximum invocation timeout limit is 15 minutes, other AWS services may have different timeout limits.
+Even though a Lambda function's maximum invocation timeout limit is 15 minutes, other AWS services might have different timeout limits.

 Confirm that there's a valid network path to the endpoint that your function is trying to reach